 deeds with transfer on death deeds (TODDs).
 As under prior law, TODDs allow owners at death to transfer their real property located in Montana to one or more beneficiaries without probate.
 Real property is land, including whatever is built, growing on, or affixed to it.
 Examples of real property include homes, garages, or other out-buildings, fences, water systems (unless removable), minerals and standing uncut timber.

 A TODD has no effect while you are alive.
 A TODD does not limit your right to sell, transfer, or mortgage the real property prior to your death.
 You can change your mind and revoke a TODD prior to your death.

 This MontGuide answers questions about the law that became effective for TODDs recorded on or after October 1, 2019.
-An optional statutory form for a TODD and a TODD revocation are online (https://www.montana.edu/estateplanning/revocabletransferondeathdeedform.pdf, https://www.montana.edu/estateplanning/transferondeathdeedformrevocation.pdf).
+The statutory forms for TODD can be downloaded at: https://www.montana.edu/estateplanning/eppublications.html.
+Scroll to Transfer on Death Deeds in Montana, underneath the MontGuide are the forms.
 If you recorded a beneficiary deed before October 1, 2019, your document is still effective upon your death.

 Transfer on Death Deeds

 A TODD is a legal document an owner (transferor) can use to transfer an interest in Montana real property to one or more designated beneficiaries.
 The transfer is effective upon the owner’s death.
 In other words, the real property transfers from a deceased person to the person(s) listed on the TODD.
 The TODD must specifically state it is effective upon the death of the owner.

 An owner records a TODD with the Clerk and Recorder in the Montana county where the real property is located.
 In Montana, a TODD is a method of avoiding probate of real property, including mineral interests.